-Embellishing the southwestern corner of Corfu is the Marathias Beach, with its crystalline water (bit of a recurring theme on this Greek island, isn’t it?) and sandy beach.
+Embellishing the south-western corner of Corfu is Marathias Beach, with its crystalline water (bit of a recurring theme on this Greek island, isn’t it?) and sandy beach.
 This one stands out a little for its hilly greenery stacked up at its rear.
-Embark on a little hike between the trees and enjoy a picnic in the shade (make sure to bring food and drink, as it won’t just magic out of thin air).
+Embark on a little hike between the trees and enjoy a picnic in the shade (make sure to bring food and drink, as it won’t just appear out of thin air).
 You can also grab something to munch on at one of the myriad eateries and bars behind the beach.
 You’ve got the Nikos restaurant, with its open-air terrace and gorgeous vistas of the sea, and the Wave Beach Bar, whose tables spill out onto the sand.
-The Sirens snack bar and the Santa Barbara tavern are other great options.
+The Sirens snack bar and the Santa Barbara tavern are also great options for a pit stop.

 Lying on the western side of the island, Rovinia is only accessible by boat or a long hiking path.
 This makes it especially quiet and spacious, so if you're in Greece as a couple and looking for some alone time, it's perfect.
 Breathe in the fresh air and contemplate the absolute silence and serenity in this secluded hub.
 Nearby, drop in at the Cricketer Taverna (there’s something English about that name) and the Shambala Bar.
 While you're in Greece and exploring the sandy strips of Corfu, stay at one of our professionally vetted Plum Guide beach homes, such as the magical Under The Olive Branch.
 Beach views from your dream home - is this heaven?